 - 2. The board shall not process applications received by facsimile, or that are incomplete, or submitted with the incorrect fees. - 3.
 A CDS license not renewed by the expiration date shall be classified as expired.
 A licensee shall not engage in any activity requiring a valid CDS license while his license is expired. - 4.
-A CDS license not renewed within 30 days following the expiration date shall be considered terminated by the board.
-The reissuance of a terminated CDS license shall require compliance with the board's reinstatement procedures.

-C. Application for Reinstatement of CDS License

-- 1. The applicant shall complete an application form for this specific purpose supplied by the board; the application shall require the inclusion of the annual renewal fee and delinquent fee identified in R.S.
+A CDS license not renewed within 30 days following the expiration date shall be automatically terminated by the board.
+The reissuance of a terminated CDS license shall require compliance with the board's reinstatement procedures. - C. Application for Reinstatement of Terminated, Suspended, or Revoked CDS License - 1.
+The applicant shall complete an application form for this specific purpose supplied by the board; the application shall require the inclusion of the annual renewal fee and delinquent fee identified in R.S.
 40:972 and the program fee identified in R.S.
 40:1013. - 2.
-An application for the reinstatement of an expired credential which has been terminated may be approved when the applicant's primary credential is in an acceptable practice status with the issuing agency. - 3.
-An application for the reinstatement of a CDS license inactivated as a consequence of the suspension or revocation of the primary credential by the issuing agency shall require verification of the reinstatement of the primary credential.
-Where the issuing agency reinstating the primary credential has restricted any privileges for controlled substances, the restrictions shall be attached to the reinstated CDS license. - 4.
-An application for the reinstatement of a CDS license inactivated as a consequence of a Surrender for Cause of DEA Certificate of Registration to the DEA may be approved when the applicant's primary credential is in an acceptable practice status with the issuing agency. - 5.
-An application for the reinstatement of a CDS license for a pharmacy which was suspended or revoked by the board may only be approved by the full board following a hearing to determine whether the reinstatement of the license is in the public's best interest. - 6.
-Applications requiring a reinstatement hearing shall be accompanied by payment of the administrative hearing fee identified in Section 115 of this Part.
+An application for the reinstatement of a terminated credential which has been expired: - a. less than one year may be approved by the board's administrative personnel; - b. more than one year but less than five years may be approved by a member of the board charged with such duties: - c. more than five years may only be approved by the full board following a hearing to determine whether the reinstatement of the credential is in the public's best interest. - 3.
+An application for the reinstatement of a CDS license suspended or revoked as a consequence of the suspension or revocation of the primary credential by the issuing agency shall require verification of the reinstatement of the primary credential.
+Where the issuing agency reinstating the primary credential has restricted any privileges for controlled substances, the restrictions shall be attached to the reinstated CDS license.
+Where the agency reinstating the primary credential has placed that credential on probation for any period of time, the CDS license shall be placed on probation for same period of time. - 4.
+An application for the reinstatement of a CDS license for a pharmacy which was suspended or revoked by the board may only be approved by the full board following a hearing to determine whether the reinstatement of the license is in the public's best interest.
+For all other CDS licenses, the reinstatement may be approved by the joint consent of the chair of the reinstatement committee and the board president without the necessity of a hearing; when such approvals are issued, staff shall prepare a reinstatement order for the president's signature. - 5.
+Applications requiring a reinstatement hearing shall be accompanied by payment of the administrative hearing fee identified at R.S.
+37:1184.